ezoushen/Crush/Sources/Crush.docc/Concepts.md

 ## What is Crush

 `Crush` is a framework that facilitates interacting with CoreData features in a Swifty and type-safe manner.
-It differs from vanilla CoreData in several ways, such as the CoreData stack, schema declaration, concurrency management, more powerful predicate builder (thanks to operator overloading), and data migration.
+It differs from vanilla CoreData in several ways, such as schema declaration, concurrency management, more powerful predicate builder (thanks to operator overloading), and data migration.

 ### Schema declaration